On Appreciating Teachers – for Teacher Appreciation Day or Week

 At the age of 18 Mitch became the maitre d’ for the catering service he used to work for as a young teen.
 At the age of 19 Mitch was given the incredibly responsible job of being the head of personnel for a municipal discount card service of a town serving more than half a million people.

-Today he’s 21 and, in addition to being a husband (His new bride and he managed most of the organization of the wedding on their own) he’s in an officer’s training course.
-He will soon have hundreds of 18-19 year olds under his command, ready to go out and get the bad guys.
+At the age of 21, in addition to being a husband (His new bride and he managed most of the organization of the wedding on their own), he was in an officer’s training course.
+Today, at 24 (in 2014), he has hundreds of 18-19 year olds under his command, ready to go out and get the bad guys.

 I don’t feel guilty for not feeling guilty anymore.